Connect with a certified trainer for free

 When to see a doctor

-If your foot pain lasts for more than a few weeks, you should get it checked by your doctor.
+If your foot pain lasts more than a few weeks, you should get it checked by your doctor.
 Left untreated, metatarsalgia can create other problems in your foot or your hips if your gait is affected.
 Your doctor will take a medical history and conduct a physical examination during your visit.
 This will include examining the area around your toes and the ball of your foot, looking for signs of tenderness.
-Your doctor will also examine your entire lower leg, looking for toe flexor tightness or muscle imbalances that can lead to metatarsalgia.
-He/She may also ask questions about the sports you play and check how your shoes fit, especially if ill-fitting shoes are suspected.
-To help confirm the diagnosis and exclude other causes of your symptoms (such as a stress fracture), x-rays and other imaging tests may be ordered.

 Non-operative treatment

-• Using crutches if walking is painful
+• Using crutches or limiting weight-bearing if walking causes discomfort

 Try these exercises to help address your condition: